jeremiah-c-leary/vhdl-style-guide/README.rst

 * Feature requests
 * Pull requests

-Please refer to the documentation hosted at `read-the-docs <http://vhdl-style-guide.readthedocs.io/en/latest/index.html) for more details on contributing>`_.
+Please refer to the documentation hosted at `read-the-docs <http://vhdl-style-guide.readthedocs.io/en/latest/index.html>`_ for more details on contributing.